The State of Work 2025

 Corporate Associate, Lawfirm

-The Attention Fragmentation Crisis
+The Crisis ofPartial Focus

-More than half of all work activities
+More than half of all work activities are communications via email and chat, and many of them disrupt focus.

 now